impeccableai/axii-examples/tasks/basic_binary_metrics/README.md

 # Basic Metrics
 ## Description
-This script calculates basic metrics (Precision, Recall, F1, and Accuracy) for binary classification tasks based on input CSV data.
-The script reads the input CSV using pandas and calculates the metrics based on the probability column and ground truth column provided by the user.
+This Task calculates basic metrics (Precision, Recall, F1, and Accuracy) for binary classification tasks based on input CSV data.
+The Task reads the input CSV using pandas and calculates the metrics based on the probability column and ground truth column provided by the user.

 ## Inputs
 - `dataset` - input CSV file